Call of Duty: Call of Duty: Black Ops 6

 Call of Duty: Black Ops 6 is the 21st major work in the series.
 It was developed by Treyarch and Raven Software and released by Activision on October 25, 2024.

 Call of Duty: Black Ops 7

 Call of Duty: Black Ops 7 is the 22nd major work in the series.
 It was developed by Treyarch and Raven Software and published by Activision.
 It was first revealed through a teaser trailer on June 8, 2025 and was released on November 14, 2025.

 Standalone games

 Call of Duty: Ghosts

 Call of Duty: Ghosts is the tenth main installment in the series and was developed by Infinity Ward.
 The game was released on November 5, 2013.
-It was the first game to be developed for eighth-gen consoles such as PlayStation 4 and Xbox One.
+It was the first game to be developed for eighth generation consoles such as PlayStation 4 and Xbox One.

 Call of Duty: Advanced Warfare

 Call of Duty: Advanced Warfare is the eleventh main installment in the series, developed by Sledgehammer Games with assistance from Raven Software and High Moon Studios.
 It was released on November 4, 2014.
 The game was the first game in the series to feature advanced movements, such as double jump and boost slide.